 Discover how Christmas is celebrated in the Czech Republic, Ireland, Lithuania, Poland, and Ukraine.
 Visit various cultural attractions and organizations in Omaha.

-Wednesday, November 30, 2022
+Wednesday, November 29, 2023

-8:15 am – 5:30 pm
+8:30 am – 5:15 pm

-$90 per person
+$115 per person

 Price includes coach transportation, driver gratuity, attraction admissions and donations, and Polish lunch buffet with presentation

-Tour reservation deadline September 20, 2022
+Tour reservation deadline October 25, 2023

 We discover various cultural organizations in Omaha and learn how Christmas is celebrated in the Czech Republic, Ireland, Lithuania, Poland, and Ukraine.
 Our first stop is the Lithuanian Bakery where you will be greeted by owner, Lauri Mackevicius, while traditional Lithuanian music is playing in the background.
-Enjoy the taste of the famous Lithuanian napoleon torte with a cup of coffee.
+Enjoy the taste of the famous Lithuanian Napoleon torte with a cup of coffee.
 The torte takes three days to make and is very a popular dessert during the holiday season.
 During our visit the Mackevicius family will describe their family’s interesting journey to Omaha from Lithuania.
-They will also give a brief slide presentation on the location of Lithuania and the country’s interesting history.
+They will also give a brief slide presentation on the location of Lithuania and the country’s history.

 Our last stop on the tour is the Assumption Ukrainian Catholic Church for a Ukrainian Christmas presentation.
 Church representative, Olesia Reprichowskyj, will give a presentation on Ukrainian cultural traditions including the rushnyk cloth, a traditional embroidered linen passed down from generation to generation; Olesia’s family rushnyk dates back to 1912.
 Along with describing Ukrainian Christmas traditions, Olesia will also share her personal experiences growing up in Ukraine during World War II when the German army came to her village.
-Her family was forced to work as a slave farm laborers in Germany.
+Her family was forced to work as slave farm laborers in Germany.
 She was eight years old when she was separated from her family; her story of survival during and after the war is incredible.
 On previous tours, Olesia’s presentation has always been the highlight of the tour.